The problem:

 Best for: HR and P&C conferences, psychosocial safety forums, leadership audiences

 The leadership keynote.
 The Business Connection Model reframed for the speak up culture era.
-With engagement at its lowest since COVID and 70% of team engagement driven by the manager, this is the talk that shows leaders exactly what they need to do and how to do it.
+With engagement at its lowest since COVID and 70% of team engagement driven by the manager, this is the talk that shows leaders exactly what they need to do to become a Trusted Leader vs simply tolerated.

 Best for: Senior leadership conferences, executive forums, leadership development programs